 13. Learn about Dia de los Muertos

-There are lots of things to do with kids for Halloween that don’t revolve around mummies and monsters.
+There are many things to do with kids for Halloween that don’t revolve around mummies and monsters.
 It’s also a time to celebrate life.